Meet Millennial Crooner Ryan DeHues, Whose Heart Beats To A Bossa Nova Rhythm

 That’s pretty much the history of Private Parlour (Bossa Vibes).

+What’s on your personal playlist?
 Who are you listening to these days?
 And why?

 Oh man… how long can the list be?

 Well, I’m a vinyl collector.
 I love Bossa Nova, Modal Jazz/Jazz Club, Nu-Jazz/Electronica, and Japanese City Pop of the ‘70s and ‘80s.
-I dig iconic soundtracks, Vaporwave, Yacht Rock, Disco, and dance music.
+Besides that, I dig iconic soundtracks, Vaporwave, Yacht Rock, Disco, and dance music.

 I even like vintage Halloween Records.